Overview

 - Performance Development Needs

 These evaluations may determine your job placement and security for the upcoming semester.
-This could also determine a pay rate increase, if requested by the supervisor.
+This could also determine a pay rate increase, if requested by the manager.

 Changing Or Leaving A Job